-After the selection of RKm Developers in Winter 2015, developer Roy Kim and lead architect Matt Brown of YB-A Architects also began collecting community feedback on the project's design and amenities, resulting in the following development design, set to break ground in fall 2017:
+After the selection of RKm Developers in Winter 2015, developer Roy Kim and lead architect Matt Brown of YB-A Architects also began collecting community feedback on the project's design and amenities, resulting in the following development design, set to break ground in spring 2018:

 Rockwood Rising: Design Development Renderings